ritikatiwarii/Ritika_Portfolio/README.md

 * Defined the performance measurement of the forecast
 * Fit the model on the training dat
 * Used the model to predict the data for the test data time period.
+* Recorded the performance of the model

+# **Project 2: Store allocation logic in python**
+Challenge - If we have 'x' quantities of a product in the warehouse and the x needs to be distributed among 'n' stores.
+What would be one of the best ways to do it?